fenago/apache-cassandra/lab_5.md

-Chapter 5.
+Lab 5.
 First-cut Design and Implementation
 -------------------------------------------------------

-Riding on the ingredients of a Cassandra data model that were explained in the previous chapters, now it is time to put them into a working application.
+Riding on the ingredients of a Cassandra data model that were explained in the previous labs, now it is time to put them into a working application.
 We will begin defining what we really want to store and inquire in the data model, setting up the environment, writing the program code, and finally testing the application.